ThingSet/thingset.github.io/docs/spec/v0.5/transp_lorawan.md

 | Port(s)    | Usage |
 |------------|-------|
 | 0x00       | Reserved for LoRaWAN MAC messages
-| 0x01..0x3F | ThingSet statement values (corresponding to ID of group or subset)
+| 0x01..0x3F | ThingSet statement key/value pairs (corresponding to ID of subset)
 | 0x40       | ThingSet request/response channel
+| 0x41..0x7F | ThingSet statement values (corresponding to ID of group or subset)
+| 0x80       | Reserved for future use in ThingSet
-| 0x41..0x7F | ThingSet statement IDs (corresponding to ID + 0x40)
+| 0x81..0xBF | ThingSet statement IDs (corresponding to ID + 0x40)
-| 0x80..0xDF | Reserved for future use in ThingSet
+| 0xC0..0xDF | Reserved for future use in ThingSet
 | 0xE0..0xFF | Reserved for LoRaWAN

+Remark: key/value ports are necessary so that event statements don't have to transfer also all values of that subset that didn't change.

 ## Open questions